frankheat/offsecnotes/content/web/vulnerabilities/xss/index.md

 ```

 {{< hint style=notes >}}
-**Note**: Recent versions of jQuery have patched this specific vulnerability by preventing HTML injection into a selector if the input begins with a hash (#).
+Recent versions of jQuery have patched this specific vulnerability by preventing HTML injection into a selector if the input begins with a hash (#).
 But remember, this is just an example, the real problem is how `$()` selector works .
 {{< /hint >}}

 ### AngularJS